sandboxie-plus/sandboxie-docs/docs/Content/SbieCtrl_HideMessage.md

    SbieCtrl_HideMessage=1102,Example Message
 ```

-The first parameter is mandatory, specifies the id of the SBIE Messages to be hidden.
+The first parameter is mandatory and specifies the ID number of the [SBIE Messages](SBIEMessages.md) to be hidden.

 The second parameter is optional.
 If specified in Sandboxie Plus, only messages that match the text will be hidden, otherwise all occurrences of the message will be hidden.